Qinghai Travel Guide

 2. Ta’er Monastery

 Ta’er Lamasery holds tremendous significance in the Tibetan cultural region of Amdo.
 The monastery is also known as Kumbum Monastery.
-Located in Lusar Town 25km southwest of Xining, the monastery was firstly built in 1379.
+Located in Lusar Town 25km southwest of Xining, the monastery was first built in 1379.

 The monastery is listed alongside the Six Grand Monasteries of the Gelug sect of Tibetan Buddhism, the other five being Gandan Monastery, Drepung Monastery, Sera Monastery, Tashilhunpo Monastery in Tibet, and Labrang Monastery in Gansu.

 Ta’er Monastery seconds only to its superior Drepung Monastery in Lhasa and was a memento to Tsongkhapa, the founder of the Gelug sect (Yellow Hat).
 Tsongkhapa was born in 1357.
-Legend has it that sandalwood sprouted out at the very spot where blood drops when his umbilical cord was cut.
+Legend has it that sandalwood sprouted out at the very spot where blood drops when his umbilical cord is cut.

 There were one hundred thousand leaves on the tree.
 Every leaf had a Buddha’s face and a roaring lion.
 He went for advanced education in Tibet at his 16th.

 Tsongkhapa went for the advanced education of Buddhism in U-Tsang (Central Tibet) in his 16th.
 He followed and absorbed the Mahayana principle.
-Tsongkhapa combined this concept and set up his own tenet, which can be thoroughly interpreted as universal compassion, insight into true wisdom, and the former two being built upon the liberation of renunciation.
+Tsongkhapa combined this concept and set up his tenet, which can be thoroughly interpreted as universal compassion, insight into true wisdom, and the former two being built upon the liberation of renunciation.

 Along with the emphasis on Tantric Buddhism, his "Three Principal Aspects of the Path" is the foundation of the Gelug sect.

-In 1379, Tsongkhapa’s mother built up the original monastery with help of the locals.
+In 1379, Tsongkhapa’s mother built up the original monastery with the help of the locals.
 The 3rd Dalai Lama (1543-1588) requested to construct a bigger monastery at this location and made himself the head lama.
 In the 1610s, the 4th Dalai Lama established a study facility.

 A debate college was opened at the Monlam Prayer Festival of 1612, making the monastery officially a monastic academy.
 There are four tantric colleges, three major temples, and one thousand-some houses.